-All parents need support, but some parents have special challenges such as poverty, substance abuse or special needs children.
-Snohomish Health District services can help moms and teens find the support and assistance they need during this important time.
+All parents need support, but some parents have special challenges such as poverty, substance abuse, or children with special needs.
+Snohomish Health District services can help parents find the support and assistance they need during this important time.

 Please use the handout or card to develop your own plan and have others who care for your children do the same.
 Display it in a visible location and keep a copy with you.